Henry Thomas Gallagher: Family

+In 1906, Gallagher married Eileen Mary Clare Cullen, the daughter of John Baptist Cullen, Esq., and Mary Redmond, a cousin of John Redmond.
+The Gallaghers went to live at Dunwiley House, near Stranorlar, County Donegal.
+They had three children, including Helen, a children's author, and Redmond, a motor-racing driver and eventual chairman of Urney.

 Career

-Gallagher was a leading recruiter in County Donegal for the British Army during World War I. He was an outspoken critic of the nationalist party leaders' failure to rally their supporters to the British cause, and branded Sinn Féin supporters as cowards for not enlisting.
-A staunch Irish republican however, he had been involved in the local nationalist party, serving as secretary of the North Tyrone Nationalist Association in 1909.
-Due to his training as a solicitor, he was involved in the revising sessions which sought to have unionist voters removed from the electoral register and nationalist voters retained or placed on the register.
+Gallagher was a leading recruiter in County Donegal for the British Army during World War I. He was an outspoken critic of the nationalist party leaders' failure to rally their supporters to the British cause and branded Sinn Féin supporters cowards for not enlisting.
+Due to his training as a solicitor, he was particularly involved in the revising sessions which sought to have unionist voters eliminated from the electoral register and nationalist voters retained or placed on the register.
 He worked to oppose unionists trying to do the opposite.

-Due to this work, in November 1915 he was appointed crown solicitor for County Donegal.
-As popular support for Sinn Féin surged after 1916, both Gallagher and his father maintained a lower profile.
-In his capacity as crown solicitor, Gallagher prosecuted members of Sinn Féin in 1917 to 1918 for public order offences.
-When military tribunals took the place of court proceedings in the period 1919 to 1921, Gallagher was spared prosecuting such cases.
+In November 1915, he was appointed crown solicitor for County Donegal.
+When military tribunals took the place of court proceedings in the period 1919 to 1921, Gallagher was spared from such cases.